 1. Black advocacy group’s recent, well-researched report states:

 “In Charlottesville, our studies and lived experiences overwhelmingly show that when we permit market-rate and luxury housing development without deep affordability, we see skyrocketing rental rates, rapidly accelerating development in previously Black-majority neighborhoods, and displacement of predominantly Black lower-income residents.““Why Building More Market Rate Housing Will Not Solve Charlottesville’s Housing Crisis” — Report by the Charlottesville Low Income Housing Coalition; Published April 29, 2021

 2. Experts recommend developing multiple, context-based plans for smaller subareas to protect non-white residents.
-Lisa Barnes, a preeminent expert on housing impacts on non-white and lower-income neighborhoods, explains this point.
+Lisa Bates, a preeminent expert on housing impacts on non-white and lower-income neighborhoods, explains this point.

 “Unexpected outcomes of revitalization planning can have highly detrimental effects for neighborhoods, and indeed, the city as a whole.
 One reason for this problem is that planning departments often target policies to geographic areas that do not include a consistent level of housing quality and that do not define the extent of the housing submarket.
 To implement effective strategies, planners should first assess the spatial structure of the housing market in their city.““Does Neighborhood Really Matter?”
 Journal of Planning Education and Research 26:5-17 (2006)